Back to news

 hermes start --daemon

 One caveat on the price.
-That ~$5/month figure holds for Hetzner-class providers (a Hetzner CX23 with 2 vCPU and 4GB RAM was about $4.59/month as of June 2026, per Hetzner Cloud pricing).
+That ~$5/month figure holds for Hetzner-class providers (a Hetzner CX23 with 2 vCPU and 4GB RAM was about $4.59/month as of June 2026, per Hetzner Cloud pricing (opens in a new tab)).
 The same 2 vCPU / 4GB spec on DigitalOcean runs closer to $24/month, so do not assume the cheap number applies everywhere.
 The exact --with-honcho flag is consistent with how the tools fit together but is not confirmed verbatim in the docs, so treat the command above as a working sketch rather than gospel.
-The Hermes plus Honcho integration docs are the source to check.
+The Hermes plus Honcho integration docs (opens in a new tab) are the source to check.

 Best for: small teams, cost-sensitive organisations, privacy-conscious deployments.
 Pros: cheap, controllable, works with any VPS provider.
 Cons: you manage it yourself, it is a single point of failure, and updates are manual.